-Gifts from friends and partners enable CMB to go beyond our daily operating costs and bring about true change.
-These financial gifts allow CMB to care for the poor, complete important capital projects, and provide physician-in-training scholarships for Christian-Haitian physicians to complete necessary residency training.
+Gifts from friends and partners enable us to go beyond our daily operating costs and bring about true change.
+These financial gifts allow us to care for the most vulnerable, complete important capital projects, and provide scholarships Christian Haitian healthcare professionals physicians to complete necessary training.

 Currently, just 5% of CMB's budget comes from outside gifts, which limits advancement of these vital initiatives.
-Please consider donating today and help CMB transform the physical and spiritual health of Northwest Haiti.
+Please consider donating today and help CMB transform the physical and spiritual health of the people of Northwest Haiti.

 How to Give

-Choose "add instructions to finance office" and write in your preferred designation.
-You can designate contributions to the Poor Fund, Capital Projects, or Scholarship Fund.
+2. Choose "add instructions to finance office" and write in your preferred designation (Poor Fund, Capital Projects, or Scholarship Fund).

 1. Make check payable to: “Crossworld”